gh6-team/less-homelessness-api/README.md

-# YourSTLCourts Web Services
+# Less Homelessness Web Services
-This project contains the source code for the Spring Boot RESTful web services use to support yourstlcourts.com.
+This project contains the source code for the Spring Boot RESTful web services use to support lesshomelessness.org.